 The minimum speed of the constant speed segments shall be 100 km/h.
-If the extra high phase (Extra High3) is excluded (as applicable), the minimum speed of the constant speed segments shall be set to 80 km/h.
+If the extra high phase (Extra High3) is excluded by a Contracting Party, the minimum speed of the constant speed segments shall be set to 80 km/h.
 At the request of manufacturer and with approval of the responsible authority, a higher constant speed in the constant speed segments may be selected.